pixeljam/QuickBin/Documentation~/API Reference.md

 ## What QuickBin Is For
 QuickBin does nothing more or less than write data as bytes, and read bytes as data.
 It is not a compression library, nor is it a data format library.
 While .NET already provides this functionality, QuickBin has an opinionated design to make the interface between the user and the serialization process virtually invisible.

-This is done by providing a fluent API that, as much as possible, corresponds each piece of data to a single, extremely repeatable action, no matter the complexity.
+This is done by providing a fluent API that, as much as possible, links each piece of data to a single, extremely repeatable action, no matter the complexity.
 At the same time, because it is so focused on this one task, there are very few ways to use it incorrectly, and many ways to build on top of the basic functionality.

 ## Using QuickBin at the Top Level
 QuickBin uses a top-down approach to serialization.
 At the bottom are `Write` and `Read` operations for primitive types, and at the top are methods that initialize the process and use the results.
 As such, QuickBin has no built-in mechanisms for handling circular references.
 This is left as an exercise for the user.